-Promotion occurs upon completion of requirements for the Ph.D. degree.
+Promotion occurs upon completion of requirements for the Ph.D. degree and does not involve TPAC review.
 The academic unit should send a letter addressed to the appropriate dean requesting the change, with a copy of the certification of completion of the requirements for the Ph.D. degree (supplied by the faculty member's graduate school).